|

 FLOPPING: Each team shall receive a finite number of challenges to a call by the officials.

-or turnover.
+The team may questions a call if they suspect a flop by an opposing player that resulted in a foul or turnover.
 The offending player will then forfeit any points scored on the play or free throws awarded and receive a technical foul for violating the spirit of sportsmanship and fair play.
 In addition it will count as a turnover against the offending player.

 If officials determine that the play was legitimate, the team would be docked one timeout.